 The Evaluation Committee may add to, reduce or alter the roles of the Evaluation Administrator and/or the Companies at its discretion at any time so long as those changes comport with the requirements of state law.

 The EEB Evaluation Administrator communicates and coordinates with the EEB Evaluation Committee, and then with interested EEB members, the Companies, and the public through scheduled Committee meetings and retention of documents as described herein.
 These communications continue throughout the course of all evaluation activities.
-The EEB Evaluation Administrator schedules and coordinates all stages of the evaluation process to address the research and design concerns of the EEB Evaluation Committee and, as appropriate, the Companies to assure the highest quality of studies and the best allocation of ratepayer dollars among the studies.
+The EEB Evaluation Administrator schedules and coordinates all stages of the evaluation process to address the research and design concerns of the EEB Evaluation Committee and will ensure sufficient coordination with the Companies to assure the highest quality of studies and the best allocation of ratepayer dollars among the studies.

 The EEB revised Program Evaluation Roadmap is independent and transparent, with the EEB Evaluation